 Children start learning the skills they need to become successful readers right away from birth.
-August County Library is excited to offer two early literacy reading initiatives to help support your family as you follow the path to becoming readers.
+August County Library is excited to offer early literacy reading initiatives to help support your family as you follow the path to becoming readers.

 Rubber Ducky Reading Club

 Join the club!
 Our award-winning Rubber Ducky Club has become an annual event!

 With the help of parents or caregivers, children ages birth to pre-K complete 12 fun activities listed on an ducky sheet.
 When completed, turn the sheet in to any Augusta County Library location to collect an adorable rubber ducky.
 Keep going and see how many different ducks you can collect!

 Get started today!
 Download and print the sheet here or ask for a copy at any Augusta County Library location, September 1 through December 3, 2016.